xzz0021/linear-algebra/Basics.md

-**Basics of linear algebra encountered while reading Machine Learning in Action**
+**This is a note of linear algebra encountered in reading Machine Learning in Action**

 **Inverse of a matrix**